DHKP/C insurgency in Turkey: First years (1990–2001)

-It began a new campaign against foreign interests in 1990, which included attacks against U.S. military and diplomatic personnel and facilities.
+The DHKP/C began a new campaign against foreign interests in 1990, which included attacks against U.S. military and diplomatic personnel and facilities.

-To protest what it considered US imperialism during the Gulf war, the DHKP/C assassinated two United States military personnel, wounded an Air Force officer and bombed more than 20 U.S. and NATO military, commercial and cultural facilities.
+To protest what it considered US imperialism during the Gulf War, the DHKP/C assassinated two United States military personnel, wounded an Air Force officer and bombed more than 20 U.S. and NATO military, commercial and cultural facilities.

-Vinnell-Brown & Root (VBR) Regional Manager John Gandy was killed in his Istanbul office in February 1991 by a Dev Sol team that gained access to the office building by wearing Turkish National Police (TNP) uniforms.
+Vinnell-Brown & Root (VBR) Regional Manager John Gandy was killed in his office in Istanbul in February 1991 by a Dev Sol team that gained access to the office building by wearing Turkish National Police (TNP) uniforms.
 After tying Gandy to a chair, the Dev Sol operatives shot him multiple times in the head.
 They then wrote anti-US graffiti on the office walls in the victim's blood.

 Dev Sol employed professional operational and counterintelligence tradecraft.
 It used sophisticated surveillance and counter-surveillance techniques, employed multi-layer assassination squads with surveillance, primary and secondary shooters, and it successfully exfiltrated its operatives back and forth between Western Europe and Turkey as needed.
 It skillfully employed professionally forged documents and disguises.

 In August 1991, Andrew Blake, the head of the British Commercial Union in Istanbul, was killed in a shooting.
 His killing was claimed by DHKP/C. However, the Turkish wing of Islamic Jihad also claimed the killing.
 Dev Sol also claimed the assassinations of Hiram Abas (1990), Memduh Ünlütürk, İsmail Selen, Adnan Ersöz and Hulusi Sayın (1991) and Kemal Kayacan (1992), all retired Turkish military or intelligence officers.

 In January 1996, it assassinated Özdemir Sabancı, a prominent Turkish businessman, and two others: associate Haluk Görgün and secretary Nilgün Hasefe.
 The killings were carried out by hired assassins who had been given access to Sabanci Towers by a member, student Fehriye Erdal, who worked there.

 In June 1999, two members of the DHKP-C armed with pistols and a light anti-tank weapon attempted to attack the Consulate General of the United States, Istanbul.
 The attack was conducted in order to protest against Operation Allied Force and in solidarity with the people of Yugoslavia.
 Both attackers were killed in a firefight with police.